-- Be sure your Twitter profile settings are on public not private; otherwise, you won’t show up in the chat feed.
+- Finally, make sure your Twitter profile settings are set to ‘public’, not ‘private’; or your tweets will not show up in the chat feed.